comex/substitute/README.md

     completely broken.
 Especially sharp edges are the iOS bootstrap stuff and the disassemblers.

+    Please only try to install this on iOS 8 (TODO make this a dpkg dependency).
+Before installing this, *please* install
+    [safestrat](https://github.com/comex/safestrat) so that if Substitute
+    breaks booting, you can SSH in and uninstall it.

+    Please reboot after installing and uninstalling.
+Magic rebootless installation and uninstallation is planned, but not implemented yet!

+    Known issue: For some reason, unrestrict seems to not work until something (amfid?) has loaded, which is a chicken and egg problem because amfid is restricted; so restricted binaries might not load bundles.
+This only affects a few binaries: afcd, amfid, installd, mobile_house_arrest.

     Automatically entering a safe mode after SpringBoard crashes is not implemented yet (though you can see the UI in progress in ios-bootstrap/SafetyDance).
 Manually disabling the system by holding volume up while booting (the same shortcut as Substrate) should work, though.

+    ...If you read through all that and still want to install, you can build it on a Mac with:

+    make ARCH="-arch armv7 -arch arm64 -isysroot <xxx>" && ./script/gen-deb.sh

+    or use the deb I uploaded to GitHub.

+    Extensions should be placed in /Library/Substitute/DynamicLibraries, with the same layout as Substrate.
+If you want to quickly test whether an existing Substrate extension works with Substitute, you can run

+    install_name_tool -change \
+      /Library/Frameworks/CydiaSubstrate.framework/CydiaSubstrate \
+      /usr/lib/libsubstitute.0.dylib \
+      extension.dylib

+    and move it to the new directory.

 Substitute is a system for modifying code at runtime by substituting custom implementations for arbitrary functions and Objective-C methods.
 It is also a